UniversalDependencies/docs/workgroups/mwe.md

 Some UDv1 treebanks used `flat` for honorifics like _Mr._, although some felt that was wrong and `flat` should be restricted to joining the proper nouns of multi-word names.
 In UDv2, `flat` was removed and replaced by `flat`, which allowed a broader notion of a chunk of unheaded material.
 In the UDv2 guidelines, cases of both titles and honorifics are joined to names with `flat`.

 ## Work program of the MWE group

+<span style="color:blue">**Joakim:** It is not clear how this and the next section relates to the material above.
+One question is whether our work should start from (a refined version of) the plan below or from the tentative proposals above.
+Perhaps it needs to be a continuation of the two.</span>

 Issues to address, priorities